nyu-ossd-s19/tickStop/README.md

 5. Select `manifest.json`
 6. You will now be able to enjoy tickStop in your browser!

+## Contributing

+Please ensure that you are contributing code that adheres to the existing style to maintain consistency within the project.

+For more information, see `CONTRIBUTING.md`

 ## Support

 Please report any bugs or issues on Github at <https://github.com/nyu-ossd-s19/tickStop/issues>.